RedPointGlobal/redpoint-rpi/README.md

 ### Getting Support
 If you encounter any challenges specific to the RPI application, our dedicated support team is here to assist you.
 Please reach out to us with details of the issue for prompt and expert help using [support@redpointglobal.com](support@redpointglobal.com)

+### Helm Chart Customization

+Common settings like image overrides, annotations, security contexts, and required fields are already supported and documented directly in ```values.yaml```.
+No need to modify templates just update the values file accordingly.

 ```Note on Scope of Support```
 While we are fully equipped to address issues directly related to the RPI application, please be aware that challenges pertaining to Kubernetes configurations, network connectivity, or other external system issues fall outside our support scope.
 For these, we recommend consulting with your IT infrastructure team or seeking assistance from relevant technical forums.